Why So Many Latinas Can’t Sleep And How To Change That According To A Latina Therapist

-If you grew up in survival mode, if you’re a high functioning anxious girlie, if you’ve been the emotional backbone of your family since childhood, or if you’re navigating trauma, anxiety, depression, burnout, caregiving, or major transitions… your sleep struggles aren’t about discipline.
+If you grew up in survival mode, if you’re a high functioning anxious girlie, if you’ve been the emotional backbone of your family since childhood, or if you’re navigating trauma, anxiety, depression, burnout, caregiving, or major transitions, you know your sleep struggles aren’t about discipline.
 They’re about your nervous system.

 So let’s talk about what actually helps you sleep, what doesn’t apply to many of us in our culture, and why your body deserves compassion instead of pressure.